nobitex/burnth/README.md

 2. MPT-last circuit: There exists an an account within a layer $l_{last}$, with commitment $`h(l_i | s)`$ that it's public-key is MiMC7 of some preimage $p$ ($`MiMC7(p,p)`$).
 Nullifier is $`MiMC7(p,0)`$

 There is also an extra Spend circuit, allowing you to partially mint your burnt amounts, ***without exposing the remaining amounts!***

+***The parameter files are approximately 500MB and it takes aroung 1 minute to generate a single proof of burn.***

 ## License